-Built in 1924, this newly renovated apartment building which is now moving its first residents into their new apartments has an interesting history.
-The building began as the 7-story Apex Hosiery Factory, which became the largest non-union pantyhose factory in the city of Philadelphia.
-At that time, being non-union in the hosiery trade was very contentious and the company was part of one of the most famous strikes in United States history.
-The protest lasted for more than seven weeks, and in the end, the workers prevailed, and the shop became unionized.
-According to management at the time, high labor and shipping costs eventually resulted in the business being unsustainable, and in 1954, it closed its doors for good.
+Built in 1924, this building began its life as the seven-story Apex Hosiery Factory.
+The company found immediate success and soon became the largest non-union pantyhose factory in the city of Philadelphia.
+Being a non-union company in the hosiery trade at that time was very contentious and the factory was the scene of one of the most famous strikes in United States history; a strike that lasted for more than seven weeks.
+In the end, the workers prevailed and the shop became unionized, but it was a move that eventually led to the company’s demise.
+According to management at the time, high labor and shipping costs resulted in the business being unsustainable, and in 1954, it closed its doors for good.

 The School District of Philadelphia purchased the factory in 1967 and renovated the factory floors into classrooms for The Pennsylvania Advancement Middle School.
-In 1984, the school was renamed Roberto Clemente Middle School and it operated under that name until it closed.
+In 1984, the school was renamed The Roberto Clemente Middle School.
 Throughout much of its existence, the school was in need of upgrades and renovations that were never done, and the reputation of the school worsened along with the conditions inside.
-There were protests and even near-riots due to the terrible condition the school was in, and in 2007 it closed for good.
-Once the school shut down, the abandoned building fell victim to vandals and crime, and became a serious blight on the neighborhood and a safety risk for anyone inside or near it.
+There were protests and even near-riots due to the school’s terrible conditions, and in 2007 it closed for good.
+Once it shut down, the abandoned building fell victim to vandals and crime and became a serious blight on the neighborhood and a safety risk for anyone inside or near it.
 For many years, the site and the surrounding area were devoid of energy and activity, as the entire block was overrun by crime and drugs.

 Transforming this crumbling, dangerous, oversized, abandoned factory-turned middle school into a housing complex more in scale with the surrounding neighborhood was a challenge.
-The new design took the original seven-story building down to three stories, which involved removing the top four floors of the existing building in a carefully executed demolition process that was planned and carried out without causing structural damage to the three remaining floors underneath.
-In addition, an extension off the back of the building which formed the original structure into an L shape was also removed to achieve the desired square footage and to provide a playground and parking lot on site.
+The new design by PZS took the original seven-story building down to three stories, which involved removing the top four floors of the existing building through a demolition process that was carefully planned and executed without causing structural damage to the three remaining floors underneath.
+In addition, an extension off the back of the building which formed the original structure into an L shape was also removed to achieve the desired square footage and to allow for a playground and parking lot on site.